-We’ve partnered with LegalPlace to provide hosts of mobility lease rentals with lease agreement templates.
+We’ve partnered with LegalPlace to provide Hosts of mobility lease rentals with lease agreement templates.

-Hospitality expert self-identification
+Hospitality expert self-identification as a professional

 You can identify yourself on Airbnb as a professional if you are a hospitality expert.
 European rules and the Consumer Code in particular provide that professionals provide information about their company before travelers make a reservation, so that they have clear and transparent information.